cecilegaudron/coded-cream/README.md

 - [Sametmax2.com](https://sametmax2.com/)

 ### Acknowledgement
 I would like to thank my mentor Rory for all his precious advice, his help to better understand Python logic and his encouragement.
+And I would like to thank from the bottom of my heart my man, Stephane, who always has a word of encouragement and good vibes in the moments when I lose confidence in myself.